System Preparation - Prepare the system before installing the NVIDIA driver ...

 Update and upgrade pending packages --

-Restart the system --
+$>sudo apt update$>sudo apt upgradeRestart the system --

-Uninstall previous NVIDIA drivers and unnecessary packages -
+$>sudo rebootUninstall previous NVIDIA drivers and unnecessary packages -

 List currently installed NVIDIA packages --

-$>sudo dpkg --list | grep nvidia
+$>sudo dpkg --list | grep nvidiaRemove NVIDIA packages --

-$>sudo apt purge nvidia.*
+$>sudo apt purge '^nvidia-.*'

 Remove other packages that are no longer required by the system --

-Restart the system --
+$>sudo apt autoremoveRestart the system --

-Disable Nouveau, the default video driver -
+$>sudo rebootDisable Nouveau, the default video driver -

 Modify the GRUB boot configuration by editing the default GRUB file with nano editor --